 3. You’re only doing cardio

 Yes, cardio is known to help you burn calories.
 But if you only run, bike, do the stair master or elliptical, or swim, you’re missing a key component to maximizing your calorie burn: Strength training.
 Remember, your body burns more fat based on how much muscle you have, and strength training will help you burn more fat, faster.
+This is why full body workouts are more efficient than isolating muscle groups– because you can do shorter workouts and get better results.

 4. You’re not switching your workouts up